 The Add Windows Server Update Services Server dialog box opens.

 Enter credentials for connecting to the WSUS server.
 The account must have administrator rights on the WSUS server.
 You can use an existing Run As Account, or create a new one.

 If necessary, select the Use Secure Socket Layer (SSL) to communicate with the WSUS server and clients check box.

 The WSUS server will be added to VMM, followed by initial synchronization of the updates catalog.
-Depending on how many update classifications and products you chose when you installed the WSUS server, this operation can take a long time, depending on such factors as network traffic and the load on the WSUS server.
+Depending on how many update classifications and products you chose when you configured the WSUS server, this operation can take a long time, depending on such factors as network traffic and the load on the WSUS server.
 To find out the status of the operation, monitor the status of the Add Update Server and Synchronize Update Server jobs in the Jobs window or in the Jobs workspace.